BadgerRob/Staging/Coolship_firle_microflora_workshop.md

 ![alt text](https://github.com/BadgerRob/Staging/blob/master/image4.jpeg "beer")
 _The beer_

-DNA was extracted from 250 ml of beer following centrifugation to collect a pellet consisting of cells, celuar debris and  breakdown material (termed Trub).
+DNA was extracted from 250 ml of beer following centrifugation to collect a pellet consisting of cells, cellular debris and breakdown material (termed Trub).
 Some of this beer has been fermenting in barrels since 2016.

 ![alt text](https://github.com/BadgerRob/Staging/blob/master/Trubb.jpg "Cloudy beer") _A 50 ml falcon tube of cloudy beer_